options4good/Digibyte-Node-Monitor/README.md

 <h2>What are the upcoming features?</h2>
 Continue checking the application for possible issues, adding version number, test application on other OS like Windows.
 Other than these:<br>
-I am opened for feedback and future requests to enhance the capability of this application.
+I am open to feedback and future requests to enhance the capability of this application.
 Please do not hesitate to write up an issue if you notice anything not working properly.
 Alternatively you can reach out via Reddit: https://www.reddit.com/r/Options4Good/<br><br>

 <h2>Installation & Start</h2>
 <b>Linux Dependencies</b><br><br>